kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Contained in a Kentucky Juvenile Record?

 A juvenile court record contains relevant details of the legal procedures or disciplinary action involving persons below 18.
-These include the processes from the arrest to the filing of petitions, the transfer hearing, the trial, and the disposition.
+Such records typically include the processes from the arrest to the filing of petitions, the transfer hearing, the trial, and the disposition.
 Juvenile court records are confidential information under Kentucky’s Public Record Act, and unless exempted by law, no section of a juvenile file is obtainable except by authorized persons.
-Eligible parties include the juvenile addressed in the record, the parents or guardian of the juvenile, and individuals with a court order.
-Qualified persons can access court records in person and must present a form of valid identification.
-Under Section 320 of Chapter 610 of the Kentucky Revised Statutes, so far the juvenile’s identity and parents are not revealed, the court proceeding of the juvenile case can be open for viewing.
+Eligible parties include the juvenile addressed in the record, the parents or guardians of the juvenile, and individuals with a court order.
+Qualified requesters may access court records in person, typically after presenting a form of valid identification.
+Under Section 320 of Chapter 610 of the Kentucky Revised Statutes, so far the juvenile’s identity and parents are not revealed, court proceedings of juvenile cases may be open for viewing.

 What Cases are Heard by Kentucky Juvenile Courts?